Dendritic cell development and differentiation

 Different escape strategies have been characterized in aggressive tumors that prevent efficient immune recognition or tumor killing.
 Some of these mechanisms require cell-cell interaction, while others are mediated through soluble factors.
 Soluble factors within the tumor microenvironment (TME) can originate from different sources, such as tumor cells, recruited immune cells and the surrounding stroma.
 In most settings the TME has a suppressive activity further impairing anti-tumor immunity.
 While the TME can affect monocyte and macrophage behavior and differentiation, less is known about its effect on Dendritic cells (DC).
 DC are critical for priming naive T cells against tumor antigens and can present antigens from tumor cells or from the TME.
 We aim to address if the TME influences the ability of DC on how they present antigen and determine the molecular processes of DC reprogramming or suppression.
 Being able to inhibit the suppressive effects of the TME and rescue DC functionality might be an attractive target to increase effective anti-tumor immune responses, as strong DC responses in tumor settings have been associated with improved survival.

-Dendritic Cell immuno-metabolomics
+Dendritic cell immuno-metabolomics

 The field of immunometabolism has advanced our understanding of how intracellular metabolic pathways alter immune cells function.
 Immune cells can undergo metabolic reprogramming to support different types of cellular functions and activities.
 Dendritic cells, as key players in immune surveillance, are responsible for detecting and presenting pathogen and tumor antigens to T cells.
 However, in the context of infection and cancer, changes within the microenvironment can affect the cellular metabolism of immune cells.
 While currently understudied, the metabolic profile of Dendritic cells also undergoes significant alterations, which might impair their function and promoting persistent infection or tumor immune evasion.
 We aim to develop new techniques to profile the metabolic reprogramming of DCs in infection and cancer and identify how metabolic shifts might contribute to immune suppression and tumor progression.
 These findings may uncover potential therapeutic strategies to modulate DC metabolism to enhance pro-inflammatory immunity in the context of infection and cancer.